Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API Changes**

+Update ImsService::sendMessageToJidAnswer and XMPPService::sendChatMessage with a new parameter answeredMsg to allow to send a reply to a message
+Update ImsService::sendMessageToBubbleJidAnswer and XMPPService::sendChatMessageToBubble with a new parameter answeredMsg to allow to send a reply to a message fix ContactsService::getRosters to return the list of contacts Rename the method `ChannelsService::createPrivateChannel()` to `ChannelsService::CreateClosedChannel` Rename the method `ChannelsService::deleteMessageFromChannel()` to `ChannelsService::deleteItemFromChannel` Rename the method `ChannelsService::getMessagesFromChannel()` to `ChannelsService::fetchChannelItems` Rename the method `ChannelsService::removeUsersFromChannel1()` to `ChannelsService::deleteUsersFromChannel` Rename the method `ChannelsService::removeAllUsersFromChannel()` to `ChannelsService::deleteAllUsersFromChannel` Rename the method `ChannelsService::getUsersFromChannel()` to `ChannelsService::fetchChannelUsers` Rename the method `ChannelsService::getChannelById()` to `ChannelsService::fetchChannel` Rename the method `ChannelsService::publishMessageToChannel()` to `ChannelsService::createItem` Fix wrong `INCOMMING` spelling to `INCOMING`, `incomming` to `incoming`, `Incomming` to `Incoming`
+Rename the method `ChannelsService::getAllOwnedChannel()` to `ChannelsService::getAllOwnedChannels`
+Rename the method `ChannelsService::getAllSubscribedChannel()` to `ChannelsService::getAllSubscribedChannels`
+Refactor ChannelsService to return the real Channel type in API/Events Refactor ChannelsService to use the return types

+**Others Changes**

+Update comments limitations => limits
+Update conversationEventHandler to handle the conversation Events from server (create/update) Add ConversationsService::getConversationByDbId method to retrieve a conversation from the dbid identifier.
+Explain isTyping in the "Chatting with Rainbow users" guide Add `ChannelsService::fetchChannelsByFilter` method retrieve a channel by filter Add ContactsService::getConnectedUser method to get the connected user information

+### SDK for Node.JS 1.54 - March 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 10.
+This version of SDK Node.js is only compliant with this LTS active version.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None.

+**API Changes**

 -   Remove the `data` property layer in result of `admin::createCompany` API method.
 Properties found before in `data` are a now in root object.
 -   Fix `admin::removeUserFromCompany` ro return the deletion result.